Classrooms in Public Schools and Nonprofit Educational Institutions:

 This means that no license from the copyright holder is required when a teacher at a public school or non-profit educational institution uses a lawfully purchased or rented copy of a movie in classroom instruction.
 It doesn’t matter who purchased or rented the film, so long as it was legally obtained.
 The exemption is granted for “face-to-face” teaching activities only.
 This means that the teacher (or a substitute teacher) must be present.
 The exemption covers a “classroom or similar place devoted to instruction.”
 This gives teachers some flexibility.
 For example, it is likely that a gymnasium used for large educational presentations in which several classes are convened together would be covered so long as a teacher presented the film.
 Note that remotely accessing a film from a central memory storage facility is probably not permitted.
 See 17 U.S.C. § 1201(a).

 It is illegal to circumvent technological measures that effectively control access to copyrighted works, such as digital locks, to make compilations of scenes from various movies.
 Title 17 U.S. Code § 1201(a)(1)(A).
-However, renting or purchasing a movie and showing a small portion of it and then taking it out of the DVD or VHS player and putting in another does not involve circumventing any type of lock.
+However, renting or purchasing a movie and showing a small portion of it does not involve circumventing any type of lock.

 Snippets: Fair Use in Any Context